 About Ransomware

-Ransomware is a type of malicious software that encrypts or steals a victim's files so they are unusable or are publicized.
-Crypto-ransomware often locks the victim's computer.
-To avoid the damage, the victim is required to pay a certain ransom, typically via a crypto currency like Bitcoin, within a short time window.
-It is not guaranteed that paying the ransom will recover the lost files or avoid its exposure to the public.
-Files can be altered or erased throughout a network based on the target's write permissions, and you cannot reverse engineer the strong encryption algorithms used on the hostage files.
-A typical ransomware attack vector is booby-trapped email, whereby the user is tricked into responding to by means of a social engineering technique called spear phishing.
-This makes the email to look as though it came from a trusted source.
+Ransomware is a form of malware that encrypts or steals files so they cannot be used or are made publicly available.
+Crypto-ransomware sometimes locks the target's computer.
+To avoid the damage, the victim is required to pay a certain ransom, usually in the form of a crypto currency like Bitcoin, within a short time window.
+It is not guaranteed that paying the extortion price will recover the lost data or prevent its exposure to the public.
+Files can be encrypted or deleted throughout a network based on the victim's write permissions, and you cannot reverse engineer the military-grade encryption technologies used on the hostage files.
+A common ransomware attack vector is booby-trapped email, whereby the target is tricked into interacting with by means of a social engineering exploit called spear phishing.
+This causes the email to appear to come from a trusted source.
 Another common vulnerability is a poorly protected Remote Desktop Protocol (RDP) port.

-Contact Progent About the ProSight Ransomware Readiness Audit in Augusta-Richmond County
+Ask Progent About the ProSight Ransomware Susceptibility Evaluation in Augusta-Richmond County

-For pricing information and to find out more about how Progent's ProSight Ransomware Preparedness Review can bolster your defense against ransomware in Augusta-Richmond County, call Progent at
+For pricing information and to find out more about how Progent's ProSight Ransomware Preparedness Checkup can enhance your protection against ransomware in Augusta-Richmond County, phone Progent at